-- Expansion of existing environmental protection and monitoring plan(s) for construction activities. - Procurement of materials and equipment. - Movement of construction materials to identified laydown areas and site. - Complete construction of the perimeter runoff and seepage collection ditch to encircle the Operations Area (Figure 3.0-1A).
-All runoff from the operations area will be collected for use in the initiation of the processing.
-A berm will be constructed along the outer edge of the perimeter ditching to prevent non-project affected water from entering the operations area.
-This infrastructure is required for compliance with MMER upon the commencement of construction activities. - Construction of additional site access roads, as required. - Construction of the (initial) TSF using onsite non-PAG aggregate material or technically appropriate material from an offsite supplier. - Establishment of onsite water management works, including pipelines from freshwater and recycled water sources.
-The construction of the effluent treatment system and final discharge to Blackwater Creek would also be constructed at this point. - Development and installation of construction facilities. - Construction of associated building and facilities. - Preparation of on-site mineral waste handling facilities. - Construction and energizing of a 115 kV transmission line including on-site electrical substation.
+- Expansion of existing environmental protection and monitoring plan(s) for construction activities; - Procurement of materials and equipment; - Movement of construction materials to identified laydown areas and site; - Staged construction of the perimeter runoff and seepage collection ditch to encircle the Operations Area (Figure 3.0-1) and effluent treatment system with final discharge point to Blackwater Creek.
+This infrastructure is required for compliance with MMER upon the commencement of construction activities; - Construction of additional site access roads and realignment of existing roads; - Development of aggregate source(s) anticipated for potential concrete manufacturing, foundation work and TSF dam filter zones; - Construction of the (initial) TSF; - Establishment of site drainage works, including pipelines from freshwater/recycled water sources; - Development and installation of construction facilities; - Construction of associated building and facilities; - Preparation of on-site mineral waste handling facilities; and

+• Construction and energizing of a 115 kV transmission line including on-site electrical substation.